sfh1980/WHOISsean.dev/_posts/2025-11-12-job-search-log-entry-two.md

 ### Let's Get Started

 Because I still consider myself a **junior developer** and not quite ready to open an IDE and start coding blindly, I use tools like **ChatGPT** and the **Cursor IDE**.
-While I have a reliance on agentic CLI tools, I don’t have full trust in them.
+While I have a reliance on agentic CLI tools, I don't have full trust in them.
 I try to lean on something I was taught that has never left my mind:

 > "Little code, test.
 Little code, test."

-With that mindset, I trained Cursor’s AI to make the experience of building this project educational.
+With that mindset, I trained Cursor's AI to make the experience of building this project educational.
 I also trained it not to auto-refactor or auto-code everything.
 I wanted to expand my knowledge with every keystroke and line of code.
 Below are a few examples of how I applied **prompt engineering** to achieve that goal:
 <div style="display: flex; flex-wrap: wrap; gap: 1rem; justify-content: center; margin: 1.5rem 0;">
   <img src="{{ "/assets/images/agent-prompt-example-one.png" | relative_url }}" alt="Prompt example: Database-aware ID lesson" style="flex: 1 1 200px; max-width: 22%; min-width: 180px; height: auto; border-radius: 8px;">